 - 2 flax eggs Can use eggs * See notes

-- 2 tbsp maple syrup can use molasses
+- 2 tablespoon maple syrup can use molasses

 - 2 cups all purpose flour use gluten free, if needed